DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/intro/index.md

 - [Access Control](../user-guide/access-control/global.md): Enables users to manage resource access by creating, managing, deleting users/groups and configuring their permissions.

 - [Workspaces and Folders](../user-guide/workspace/ws-folder.md): provides a hierarchical structure for resource isolation and control over resource access.
-Users can set up a hierarchical structure depending on the development environment, department structure, etc., and control who has access to which resources.
+Users can set up a hierarchical structure depending on the development environment, and department structure, and control who has access to which resources.

 - [Audit Logs](../user-guide/audit/audit-log.md): offer detailed operation records for security analysis and tracking resource changes.